advanced-security/github-sbom-toolkit/README.md

 ### Rate Limiting & Retries

 - Standard & secondary rate limits automatically retried (up to 2 times)
-- You may tune concurrency and add delay where strict throttling required
+- You can tune concurrency and increase the delay to reduce the chance of hitting rate limits

 ### Authentication Notes

-- A token is only required when performing network operations (`--sync-sboms` and/or `--sync-malware`).
+- A GitHub token is required when performing network operations such as `--sync-sboms`, `--sync-malware` and `--upload-sarif`
-- Offline operations (pure searches, matches using pre-cached data) need no token.
+- Offline operations (pure searches, matches using pre-cached data) need no token

 ## License